-How to Create a Professional Dance Competition Poster in Photoshop
+Create a Captivating Street Dance Competition Poster with Photoshop

 Learn how to create a captivating street dance competition poster with Photoshop.
 You’ll start with some quick and dirty tricks about selection, playing with layer blend modes, changing object color the easy way, import and place some 3d render, adding lens flare (which is so fun to do!) and many more.
 Throughout the tutorial, (hopefully) you can make another captivating poster design with Photoshop fast and professionally.